Guide

 Files are saved to test/internet/ (gitignored).
 RouteViews bz2 files are converted to gzip on download for Go stdlib compatibility.

-bin/ze-analyze analyze download -o /tmp/mrt # custom output directory
+bin/ze-analyze download -o /tmp/mrt # custom output directory

 Commands